-Although both programmes have overarching similarities, there are differences that set them apart.
-Developed in 2004, QuickBooks Online beat Xero to the accounting scene by two years and was (and still is) renowned for its advanced accounting features, quality invoicing, 550+ integrations, and its lending feature which is a big unique selling point.
-Xero soon became its rival, however, as it offers robust accounting features, access for unlimited users, over 700 integrations, and much more.
+While Xero and QuickBooks share many similarities, there are distinct differences that set them apart.
+QuickBooks Online, established in 2004, entered the accounting scene two years ahead of Xero and gained recognition for its advanced accounting features, quality invoicing, 550+ integrations, and a unique selling point in its lending feature.
+Xero, on the other hand, quickly became a formidable competitor by offering robust accounting features, access for unlimited users, over 700 integrations, and more.

 Winner: Xero & QuickBooks